earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation04-funct-arguments.md

 The code above fails because `FALSE` is assigned to `file` and the filename is assigned to the argument `header`.

-## Default function arguments
+## Default Function Arguments

-We have passed arguments to functions in two ways:
+You have passed arguments to functions in two ways:

 1. Directly: `plot(landsat_ndvi)`,
 2. and by name: `read.csv(file = "data/week_02/precipitation/precip-boulder-aug-oct-2013.csv", header = FALSE)`.

-We can pass the arguments to `read.csv` without naming them if they are in the order that R expects.
+You can pass the arguments to `read.csv` without naming them if they are in the order that R expects.